misalima/english-app-landing-page/README.md

 This is a landing page I built to practice.
-One of my first projects, in which I used HTML and CSS with Bootstrap.
+The app doesn't really exist.
+It was one of my first projects, in which I used HTML and CSS with Bootstrap.

 The page is responsive, and I used bootstrap cards and a slider.